 Zoey has made an amazing discovery: magical animals show up in her backyard when they need help — so it's up to her to help them feel better!
 This time, it's a sick baby dragon she names Marshmallow.
 With her beloved cat Sassafras, Zoey will use the scientific method to learn enough about her patient to treat him, including testing if Marshmallow is warm or cold blooded; herbivore, carnivore, or omnivore; and much more.
-This first book in a new early reader chapter book series is a fun blend of fantasy and real-world science.
-Fans of this book can follow Zoey's further adventures in the sequels Monsters and Mold, Merhorses and Bubbles, and Caterflies and Ice.
+This first book in the whimsical illustrated early reader chapter book series is a fun blend of fantasy and real-world science.
+Fans of this book can follow Zoey's further adventures in the rest of the Zoey and Sassafras series.

 "Nevertheless, she persisted" began as a rebuke, but it's become a celebration of the groundbreaking women who refused to take "no" for an answer!
 In Chelsea Clinton's captivating picture book, she celebrates thirteen American women whose determination and grit shaped their nation, paving the way for future generations to follow in their footsteps.
 Her capsule biographies are accented with vivid art from Alexandra Boiger, showing young readers that that no matter what obstacles may be in their paths, they shouldn't give up on their dreams.
 Persistence is power.
 Fans of this book can also check out the follow-up, She Persisted Around the World: 13 Women Who Changed History; both books are available together in the She Persisted Boxed Set.